 All fifth graders attend an overnight at the synagogue in late winter/early spring, beginning with a Havdalah ceremony.
 Here, students will have an opportunity to get to know each other while engaging in fun activities that promote community-building, learning, worship and social action.

 Each spring, sixth graders will attend a weekend long B’nai Mitzvah Retreat.
 Throughout Shabbat and the weekend students will have a great time bonding while participating in learning, worship and social action opportunities with educators and a rabbi.

 Morning minyan is a wonderful opportunity for students and parents to fulfill the mitzvah of wrapping tefillin, practice the structure of Shaharit (the morning service), ask questions, feel comfortable praying, and schmooze with other b’nai mitzvah families.
 In addition to attending morning minyan the week of your child’s bar/bat mitzvah, we hope you’ll keep in mind that morning minyan takes place every day at BJ, and is an important time to be both counted as a Jewish adult in the community as well as to support others in our congregation who are relying on a quorum of ten to recite the Kaddish for loved ones

-The experience of attending morning minyan is enriched by sharing it with other families who are on this journey as well.
-However, since it may be difficult for some families to attend a weekday morning minyan, we will designate a few Sunday morning minyans to which b’nai mitzvah families will be encouraged to attend.
+The experience of attending morning minyan is enriched by sharing it with other families who are on this journey, so we designate a few Sunday morning minyans which b’nai mitzvah families are encouraged to attend.